 Fourth-degree arson is then broken down into classes based upon damage and potential damage.
 For instance, if a person is endangered then the charge is a Class 4 felony.
 If only property is endangered and the value of that property is $100 or more, then the charge is a Class 2 misdemeanor.
 Finally, the arson charge would result in a Class 3 misdemeanor if only property is endangered and the value of the property is less than $100.

 It does not take a lot of imagination to realize that any fire in a forest area could damage thousands of dollars of property and homes and risk life.
 Firefighters are routinely killed in America trying to put out fires.
 You will notice from the definition above that it is not necessary for you to be a bad person or trying to hurt someone or something in order to be charged with a felony.
 So, be extremely careful when camping or starting a fire to burn brush or unwanted growth.
 This law is unforgiving.

 A Criminal Defense Attorney Makes All the Difference

 Because of the range of punishment associated with fourth-degree arson, you need to have a Denver area criminal attorney to help you.
 The district attorney’s office may try to charge you with a higher degree of arson if it has a valid basis for believing that you could be convicted.
-A criminal attorney from O'Malley and Sawyer, LLC, will fight the government for you.
+A criminal attorney from Sawyer Legal Group, LLC, will fight the government for you.